 Organ and tissue donation is a great way to help others.
 You can donate your organs or tissue only.
 Your family can keep your body to bury or cremate.
-If you wish to be an organ donor, next time you renew your driver’ license check the box that says “organ donor.”
+If you wish to be an organ donor, the next time you renew your driver’s license check the box that says “organ donor.”

 WHOLE BODY DONATION

 Nearly every medical school or college of medicine has a full body donation program, which is also called the willed body program.
-Whole-body donation is the best way of individuals who want to donate their whole bodies and avoid the cost of a funeral.
+Whole-body donation is the best way for individuals who want to donate their whole bodies and avoid the cost of a funeral.
 There are whole-body programs in the US to assist institutions and organizations.

 You can donate your whole body to a “body farm”.
 If you choose this option, your family cannot have your remains back.
 There are seven body farms in the US.
 Body farms like the University of Tennessee’s Forensic Anthropology Center will use your body to teach students about the various states of decomposition.

 Body farms are areas of land where donated bodies are laid to be studied for human decomposition.
 Scientist and researchers will put the donated bodies so that they can explore the effects of environment and trauma to decomposition.
 All the costs associated with the donation are covered by the body farm except the transportation of the body to the facility.